ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ### Select current line

-You can select the full line of where your cursor is.
+You can select the full line under your cursor.

 * On Windows: `Ctrl + L`
 * On Mac: `⌘ + L`